-The information as provided above is a fair summary of the company's adoption of the Code.
-Overall, the company has broadly implemented the Code where the Board believes that it would add value to its stakeholders.
+The information as provided above is a fair summary of the Company's adoption of the Code.
+The Company has implemented the Code where the Board believes that it would add value to its stakeholders.

 The Board will continue to monitor the Code in future years and will decide on an annual basis if the position stated above will continue to apply.